guides

 How INZ Processes Your Visa Application

-What happens after you submit your application: criteria checks, document authenticity, PPI letters, offshore vs onshore differences, and practical steps to avoid delays.
+What happens after you submit: criteria checks, document authenticity, PPI letters, offshore versus onshore differences, and practical steps to avoid.

 Understanding how Immigration New Zealand processes your application helps you prepare better and avoid unnecessary delays.